Assassin’s Creed II

 Assassin’s Creed III Liberation

-I really wish it got the same remastered treatment as Rogue did as Aveline is one of the most likeable protagonist of the series and that game has a lot of neat ideas like that have never been used again since.
+I really wish it got the same remastered treatment as Rogue did as Aveline is one of the most likeable protagonist of the series and that game has a lot of neat ideas that have never been used again since.

 The Assassin’s Creed Collections